giannis1115/Arduino/README.md

 # Arduino
-Step to Step Arduino code for educational projects !
-(Soon i will try to upload pictures from the circuits)
+Step by Step Arduino code for educational projects !
+(Soon pictures will be included)